J. D. Tippit: Murder and investigation

 On November 22, 1963, Tippit was working beat number 78, his normal patrol area in south Oak Cliff, a residential area of Dallas.

-At 12:45 p.m., 15 minutes after Kennedy was shot, Tippit received a radio order to drive to the central Oak Cliff area as part of a concentration of police around the center of the city.
+At 12:45 p.m., 15 minutes after President Kennedy was shot in Dealey Plaza, Tippit received a radio order to drive to the central Oak Cliff area as part of a concentration of police around the center of the city.
 At 12:54, Tippit radioed that he had moved as directed.
-By then, several messages had been broadcast describing a suspect in the President's shooting at Dealey Plaza as a slender white male, in his early 30s, 5 ft 10 in tall, and weighing about 165 lb.
+By then, several messages had been broadcast describing a suspect in the shooting as a slender white male, in his early 30s, 5 ft 10 in tall, and weighing about 165 lb.
 Oswald was a slender white male, 24 years old, 5 ft 9 in tall, and an estimated weight of 135 lb at autopsy.
 Tippit spoke his last known words, "10-4", (Note: Police radio code for "Message received and understood".) over his police radio.
 (Note: This was Tippit's last radio transmission.
 He apparently spoke to his killer just before being shot.)

-At approximately 1:11–1:14 p.m., (Note: The first report of Tippit's shooting was transmitted over Police Channel 1 some time between 1:16 and 1:19 p.m., as indicated by verbal time stamps made periodically by the dispatcher.
+The Warren Commission concluded that at approximately 1:11–1:14 p.m., (Note: The first report of Tippit's shooting was transmitted over Police Channel 1 some time between 1:16 and 1:19 p.m., as indicated by verbal time stamps made periodically by the dispatcher.
 Specifically, the first report began 1 minute 41 seconds after the 1:16 time stamp.
 Before that, witness Domingo Benavides could be heard unsuccessfully trying to use Tippit's police radio microphone, beginning at 1:16.)
-Tippit was driving slowly eastward on East 10th Street — about 100 ft past the intersection of 10th Street and Patton Avenue — when he pulled alongside a man who resembled the police description.
+Tippit was driving slowly eastward on East 10th Street—about 100 ft past the intersection of 10th Street and Patton Avenue—when he pulled alongside a man who resembled the police description.
 Oswald walked over to Tippit's car and exchanged words with him through an open vent window.
 Tippit opened his car door and began walking to the front of the car.
 Oswald then drew his handgun and fired four shots in rapid succession.
 Three bullets hit Tippit in the chest, and as he lay on the ground, another shot hit his right temple, killing him instantly.
 Tippit's body was transported from the scene of the shooting by ambulance to Methodist Hospital, where he was pronounced dead at 1:25 p.m. by Dr. Richard A. Liguori.